tmgthb/Autonomous-Agents/README.md

 [A dataset of questions on decision-theoretic reasoning in Newcomb-like problems](https://arxiv.org/abs/2411.10588)

 - Decision-theoretic reasoning: Introduces a dataset of natural language questions on Newcomb-like problems.
 - The dataset includes capability questions (unambiguous answers) and attitude questions (disagreements among decision theorists).
-It evaluates existing large language models (LLMs) and their attitudes toward evidential decision theory (EDT) and causal decision theory (CDT).
+It evaluates existing LLMs and their attitudes toward evidential decision theory (EDT) and causal decision theory (CDT).
 - Findings associate higher capability LLMs with more EDT-favorable attitudes across question types.
 The dataset helps to understand decision-theoretic reasoning capabilities and attitudes of LLMs in AI-AI interactions.